RafaelVias/measurement-error-thesis-data/README.md

 gplm_me.fit <- bdrc::gplm(Q | Q_sigma ~ W, provo)
 ```

-See the `rating_curves.R` script for more details on rating curve fitting with bdrc.
+See the `rating_curves.R` script for more details on rating curve fitting with `bdrc`.

 ---